material-motion/material-motion/specifications/runtime/runtime.md

 Note that "one Executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

-**Plan ↔ Executor association**: The Runtime must be able to translate Plans into Executors.
+**Plan ↔ Executor association**: The scheduler must be able to translate Plans into Executors.

 This lookup can be implemented in many ways: